12Jack21/nvim/README.md

   - do not set keymap with leader key in terminal mode, cause I set toggle Floaterm in terminal mode
 - [x] try `nvim-gdb` or `nvim-lldb` for native lldb command support, not dap command
   - too native to use
-- [x] flake8's extra_args not work in null-ls.nvim, only flake8 default args works, cause it spawn two flake8, and use the first one
 - [x] setup `todo-comments.nvim`: PERF(fully optimised), HACK, TODO, NOTE, FIX, WARNING
 - [x] teledrive for storage: too slow to use, and has single file limitation
 - [x] excalidraw (also has obsidian plugin)